jackiehjm/stx-docs/doc/source/dist_cloud/distributed-upgrade-orchestration-process-using-the-cli.rst

-Based on these parameters, and the state of the subclouds, the upgrade orchestrator creates a number of stages for the overall upgrade strategy.
+Based on these parameters, and the state of the subclouds, the upgrade orchestration creates a number of stages for the overall upgrade strategy.
 All the subclouds that are included in the same stage will be upgraded in parallel.

 .. rubric:: |prereq|